 If you’ve been to see a rehab professional for a shoulder issue, you’ve probably been given an exercise that uses a resistance band of some type.

 The bands themselves come in various colours according to the amount of resistance they provide.
-From very little, right through to extremely difficult to stretch.
+This varies from very little, right through to extremely difficult to stretch.

 What they all have in common is the more you stretch them, the more resistance they offer.

 If you’ve been diagnosed with a rotator cuff injury then I’m certain you’ve been recommended the exercise above.

 The only difference will be exactly which part of the range the exercise begins to get difficult.
 And then how much of the range you’re able to complete as a result.

 There are several problems with this type of resistance profile.
 The first is that it doesn’t match that of your external shoulder rotators.

 Where muscles are strong and weak

 So here you have an exercise that gets more difficult in precisely the range where you are weakest.

 What this achieves in terms of improving the strength of the target muscles is negligible.
 There is precisely zero challenge in the muscle’s lengthened position.
 Very little where the muscle is strongest and a very large challenge where the muscle is weakest.

 Understanding the challenge is a challenge

 Additionally, resistance bands are known to deform after a specific number of stretch cycles.
 Meaning that after a while they will provide anywhere between 5 and 15% less resistance no matter what strength they were to begin with.

 This means it’s very difficult to assess what the actual challenge to the muscles is.
 It’s therefore impossible to accurately monitor the load as you would with a resistance training machine for example.